 The BioSURE HIV Self Test is more than 99.7% accurate from three months after HIV infection and comes with signposting information of how to access confirmatory testing and advice if your test result is positive, or how to stay negative if a negative result is obtained.

-If you are going to self test for HIV, it’s sensible to think beforehand about how will you will feel about your result and whether you would like to be alone or have someone with you.
-Sometimes it can be helpful to discuss testing and how you feel with a friend, partner or family member
+If you are going to self test for HIV, it’s sensible to think beforehand about how you will feel about your result and whether you would like to be alone or have someone with you.
+Sometimes it can be helpful to discuss testing and how you feel with a friend, partner or family member.

 The important thing to remember is that having various options gives you much more control over your decisions, so there is an HIV testing solution available for everyone in the most comfortable, appropriate way for them.
 We can’t tell you what test to take this HIV Testing Week – but we can advise you to GET TESTED!